Metamaterial drum

 When striking the drum inside the circle (below figure, top), outside the circle (below figure, bottom), or at the circle rim (below figure, middle) the sound is considerably different.
 When striking inside a sound not known from regular drums is heard.
 When striking outside a normal drum sound is still there.
 And when striking at the rim a mixture of both is produced.

-Where is the sound when striking the frame drum outside the circle:
+Where is the sound when striking the frame drum outside a magnet circle of 10 cm diameter:

 When striking inside the circle: